-If you’re looking for a unique and tasty side dish where simple flavors come together to create something near magical, this is it friends.
+If you’re looking for a unique and tasty easy side dish where simple flavors come together to create something near magical, this is it friends.
 This Mediterranean eggplant salad is one of my absolute favorite sides to throw together and gets rave reviews at BBQs and dinner parties.

 Also, salting the eggplant isn’t necessary since the extra water will bake out in the roasting process.
 Bottom line – cooking with eggplant can be finicky and this may be the easiest way you’ve ever made eggplant before!